tuscanicz/BeSimpleSoap/README.md

 # How to use

 You can investigate the unit tests dir ``tests`` in order to get a clue.
-Forget about associative arrays, multiple extension and silent errors!
+Forget about associative arrays, vague configurations, multiple extension and silent errors!
+This may look a bit more complex at the first sight, but it will guide you to configure and set up your client or server properly.

-## Small example of soap client call
+## Example of soap client call

 ```php
 $soapClientBuilder = new SoapClientBuilder();